markNZed/processism-react-three/storyboard.md

 ### 10.3.2.
 Animation
 The video begins with a simple compound entity composed of a few basic parts.
 As the entity evolves, new layers of entities and relationships are added in stages, each time making the system more complex.
 Initially, the entity's structure is straightforward, but as it moves through each stage, additional components and connections emerge, forming new patterns.
 These stages are visually represented by layers of increasing complexity, each building on the previous one.
 The final image shows a highly intricate system that has evolved through multiple stages, with each layer representing a new level of abstraction and integration.
 ### 10.3.3.
 Narration
-Consider a system that evolves or learns.
-As it progresses, it doesn’t simply accumulate more parts or experiences — it undergoes a transformation through distinct stages of development.
-Each stage introduces new levels of complexity, abstraction, and perspectives.
+Systems, whether they are organisms, societies, or ideas, often evolve through staged development.
+Each stage introduces new complexities, abstractions, and perspectives, transforming the system in fundamental ways.

-In the early stages, a person might focus on mastering basic skills, acquiring experiences, and forming foundational concepts.
-This phase of accumulation builds the groundwork for future growth.
-As these elements accumulate, they reach a point where they can be restructured into new patterns, leading to the emergence of a higher level of abstraction.
+In the early stages, a system accumulates foundational elements—skills, experiences, or components.
+This accumulation sets the groundwork for future growth.
+As these elements interact and integrate, they reach a point where they can reorganize into new patterns, leading to a higher level of abstraction.

-At this new level, the system can now categorize, coordinate, and integrate the previously acquired skills, experiences, and concepts in novel ways.
-The system has become something more, with new capabilities and perspectives that were not possible in the earlier stages.

-While the specific content of each stage is not pre-determined, and development is not entirely predictable, we can observe a meta-pattern of staged development.
-This understanding can guide us in our own growth and in fostering the development of others.
+At this new stage, the system doesn't just have more parts; it gains new capabilities and ways of functioning that weren't possible before.
+It can coordinate and integrate its components in novel ways, leading to emergent properties and behaviors.

+For example, a child learning language first accumulates vocabulary.
+As they progress, they begin to understand grammar and syntax, allowing them to form complex sentences and express abstract ideas.
+Each stage builds upon the last, enabling more sophisticated communication.

-Recognizing stages of development helps us appreciate that complexity and higher-order thinking do not emerge all at once.
-They are the result of a process, where each stage builds upon the previous stages, leading to increasingly sophisticated levels of understanding and capability.
+This concept applies broadly—from personal development to the evolution of ecosystems.
+Recognizing staged development helps us understand that complexity and higher-order functioning emerge through processes that build upon prior stages.
+It highlights the importance of both accumulation and transformation in the growth of systems.

-This concept of staged development not only applies to individual learning and growth but also to the evolution of systems in nature and society.
-By understanding this process, we can better navigate the complexities of our own development and contribute to the growth of the systems we are part of.

 ## 10.4.
 Scene: Non-Self
 ### 10.4.1.
 Objective
 Introduce the concept of "non-self" as a nuanced understanding of the self, reflecting its emergent and interconnected nature.
 ### 10.4.2.
 Animation
 ### 10.4.3.
 Narration
-Earlier, we explored how the self is an emergent process—shaped by countless interactions and experiences.
-We recognized that our identity isn't fixed but continuously evolving within the web of relationships we participate in.
+Earlier, we considered the self as an emergent process—constantly shaped by interactions and relationships.
+Now, let's explore the concept of non-self, which invites us to reconsider our understanding of identity.

-Yet, we often feel there's a central "me" that remains constant—a core identity that defines who we are.
-This raises a question: How do we reconcile this sense of a stable self with the idea that we are ever-changing?

-This is where the concept of "non-self" comes in.
-The idea of non-self doesn't deny our personal experiences or characteristics.
-Instead, it challenges the notion that the self is a singular, unchanging essence at the center of everything.
+The idea of non-self doesn't negate personal experience or individuality.
+Instead, it challenges the notion of a fixed, unchanging essence at the core of our being.
+It suggests that what we perceive as the "self" is a dynamic interplay of processes rather than a static entity.

-Imagine the self not as a separate island but as a wave arising in the ocean.
-The wave has form and movement, but it's not separate from the water—it’s created by the conditions around it.
-In the same way, our sense of self arises from the multitude of processes we are part of.
+Imagine a wave in the ocean.
+The wave has a distinct form and movement, yet it isn't separate from the water—it arises from the interactions of wind, water, and other waves.
+Similarly, our sense of self emerges from the myriad processes—biological, psychological, social—that we participate in.

-Much of what makes us who we are operates unconsciously.
-We engage in processes without being aware of them—like the automatic functions of our bodies or the societal influences that shape our beliefs.
-Additionally, we can have experiences without the usual sense of "I"—what we referred to earlier as unsubjective experiences.

-By recognizing that the self includes both conscious and unconscious processes, subjective and unsubjective experiences, we begin to see ourselves as more fluid and interconnected than we might have thought.

-Embracing the concept of non-self invites us to shift our perspective.
-Instead of seeing ourselves as isolated and unchanging, we start to view ourselves as dynamic participants in a larger, ever-evolving reality.
-This doesn't diminish our personal experiences; it enriches them by placing them within a broader context.

-Letting go of rigid notions of identity can be liberating.
-It allows us to adapt more easily to change, to be more open to new experiences, and to connect more deeply with others.
-We become more attuned to the processes happening within and around us, many of which operate beyond our immediate awareness.

-As we continue our exploration, we'll look at how language shapes our understanding of reality and how embracing uncertainty can lead to new insights.
-Just as the concept of non-self encourages us to release fixed ideas about who we are, we'll see how letting go of fixed foundations in knowledge can open up endless possibilities.

-By embracing non-self, we align ourselves with the continuous flow of life—finding harmony not in what is fixed, but in the beauty of ongoing transformation.
+Much of what defines us operates beyond our conscious awareness.
+Our bodies regulate themselves without deliberate control; our thoughts and emotions are influenced by subconscious processes and external factors.
+Even our moments of self-awareness are part of a larger flow of experiences.

+Embracing the concept of non-self allows us to see ourselves as interconnected with the world around us.
+It invites us to let go of rigid identities and to be open to continuous growth and change.
+This perspective can lead to greater flexibility, compassion, and understanding, both towards ourselves and others.

 ## 10.5.
 Scene: Language
 ### 10.5.1.
 Objective
 Introduce dynamic ontology
 ### 10.5.2.
 Animation
 ### 10.5.3.
 Narration
-As we interact with others, the symbols and words we use are not static — they evolve, adapt, and transform, influencing how we perceive the world and ourselves.
-The language we use is not merely a collection of fixed meanings; it is a dynamic process that shapes and reshapes our experience and our reality.

-Language is more than just words.
-It encompasses any use of symbols for communication — body language, dress codes, dance, music, mathematics, and more.
-These forms of language are deeply connected to our shared experiences and practices, influencing how we relate to one another and to the world.

-Our language directs our attention and mediates our experience.
-English, for example, is well-suited for describing reality from an essentialist perspective, where things have fixed, unchanging essences.
-However, it is less equipped to express the fluid, dynamic nature of reality as seen through a process-centric lens.

-Recognizing language as a dynamic process allows us to become more aware of how it shapes our perception and understanding of reality.
-The meanings we ascribe to words and symbols are not inherent but are intimately tied to the contexts in which they are used and the processes we are part of.

-Because language is fundamentally about communication, it is inherently public, extending even our most private experiences into the social sphere.
-When we speak, gesture, or create, we participate in a shared process of meaning-making.

-By acknowledging the dynamic and evolving nature of language, we can better appreciate its role in shaping our perceptions, our relationships, and our reality.
-This awareness invites us to engage more consciously with the language we use, understanding it as an active process that both reflects and creates the world we inhabit.
+Traditional views of knowledge often rest on the idea of a solid foundation—a set of absolute truths from which all else is derived.
+Non-foundationalism challenges this notion, proposing that stability and coherence emerge from the interactions and relationships between parts, not from an unchanging base.

+In this perspective, knowledge isn't built upon immutable truths but evolves through dynamic processes.
+Meanings, concepts, and truths are seen as provisional, open to revision as contexts change and new insights emerge.

+Returning to our earlier discussions, we began by using language as if words had fixed meanings.
+As we progressed, we recognized that meanings are fluid, shaped by usage and context.
+This shift might seem paradoxical from a foundational standpoint, but within a process-centric view, it reflects the natural evolution of understanding.

+Non-foundationalism frees us from the constraints of seeking ultimate, unchanging answers.
+It encourages us to engage with complexity, uncertainty, and ambiguity, embracing the richness that comes from multiple perspectives and ongoing inquiry.

 ## 10.6.
 Scene: Non-Foundationalism
 ### 10.6.1.
 Objective